Colombian senator and would-be presidential candidate is shot and wounded at Bogota rally

 The attack took place in a park in the Fontibon neighborhood when armed assailants shot him from behind, said the right-wing Democratic Center, which was the party of former President Alvaro Uribe.
 The men are not related.

 Images circulating on social media showed Uribe Turbay, 39, covered in blood being held by several people.
-So far, no official report has been released on the senator’s condition.
+A medical report from the Santa Fe Foundation hospital said the senator was admitted in critical condition and is undergoing a “neurosurgical and peripheral vascular procedure.”

 “Miguel is fighting for his life,” his wife, María Claudia Tarazona, wrote on the senator’s X account, urging Colombians to pray for him.

-The Attorney General’s Office, which is investigating the shooting, said the senator “received two gunshot wounds to his body” in the attack, which wounded two others.
+The Attorney General’s Office, which is investigating the shooting, said the senator received two gunshot wounds in the attack, which wounded two others.
 The statement from the office said a 15-year-old boy was arrested at the scene with a firearm.

 Colombia's government said it was offering a reward for the capture of all those responsible.